 Running Annual Average (RAA): An average of monitoring results for the previous 12 calendar months.
+LRAA is a locational RAA specific to a monitoring site.

 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.